LawrenceKay/LawrenceKay/README.md

- *Computational social science for better policy*
+ *Computational social science for better public policy*

 I lead teams in the delivery of complex analytical, computational, and public policy projects.
 To do so I combine data science, economics, and leadership skills, practised through policy-making across the United Kingdom and in developing countries.